SystemsBioinformatics/parcr/README.md

 ```

 Functions like `one_or_more()`, `%then%`, `%using%`, `eof()` and
-`MaybeEmoty()` are defined in the package and are the basic parsers with
+`MaybeEmpty()` are defined in the package and are the basic parsers with
 which the package user can build complex parsers.
+The `%using%` operator uses
+the function on its right-hand side to modify parser output on its left hand
+side.
+Please see the vignette in the `parcr` package for more explanation why
+this is useful.

 Notice that the new parser functions that we define above are higher order
 functions taking no input, hence the empty argument brackets `()` behind their